 Laurence, on the other hand, feels liberated at finally confronting the sense that has always been tugging at his heart.
 In a burst of confidence—aided greatly by Fred—Laurence struts her new look through the hallways of the school where she works as a professor of literature.
 Likewise, Laurence (who keeps her birth name throughout the film) uses the change to reconnect with her distant and rather cold mother, played by a superb Nathalie Baye (Catch Me If You Can).
 By seeing how two woman adjust to Laurence’s proud identity—one for the better and one for the worse—the film greatly succeeds in challenging how easily people accept society’s view of a plain, cosy lifestyle.

-Fred’s story gains more power, too, because she is the character to whom viewers are more likely to and to connect with emotionally during the first act of the film.
-Aided greatly by an outstanding identify performance by Suzanne Clément, Fred’s emotional volatility (and vulnerability) engulfs the film in raw emotion.
+Fred’s story gains more power, too, because she is the character with whom viewers are more likely to identify and to connect with emotionally during the first act of the film.
+Aided greatly by an outstanding performance by Suzanne Clément, Fred’s emotional volatility (and vulnerability) engulfs the film in raw emotion.
+Clément makes Fred a vibrant presence, thirsty for the life that is draining away following Laurence's transition.
+She speaks straight to the heart of anyone who ever felt themselves drown in suburbia.
 Poupaud as fine as Laurence, but the actor receives a much more subdued role than Clément does, so Frédéric’s story inevitably overwhelms the film.
 Clément deserves a standing ovation, but Laurence Anyways inadvertently marginalizes the very character that it seeks to champion.

 It’s extremely frustrating and unsatisfying to give Laurence Anyways such a mixed review because the film is both Dolan’s most accomplished film to date and his most self-indulgent misfire.
 Laurence marks a return to the territory of artful, character driven drama with which Dolan made his debut in 2009’s I Killed My Mother (J’ai tué ma mère).
 Once again probing the emotional fissures that arise when revelations of sexuality challenge one’s perception of the status quo, Laurence Anyways marks a more ambitious tale than Mother, for it almost feels like a revised draft of Dolan’s debut film.